My ALS Reversal

 With 18 employees, and a national clientele, my work day often started as early as 5 a.m. and frequently went well into the evenings with the associated mental pressures considerable.
 A typical work week was 60 to 70 hours with five or six hours of intermittent sleep each night.
 In addition, I did a significant amount of service work in my church.

-We have always maintained what we thought was a healthy diet, and I have never used alcohol or tobacco.
+We have always eaten healthily, and I have never used alcohol or tobacco.
 I kept my weight in check, and installed a swim-in-place exercise pool in our home in 2006.
 Thus, swimming became my primary form of exercise, supplemented with rounds of golf as time permitted.

 In the early months of 2010, I began noticing breathing issues with my regular swimming sessions.
 I was pushing myself to stay in shape, and yet my breathing during these swims was becoming increasingly more labored.
-By late summer and early fall of that year, I struggled to swim even a minute or two.
+By late summer and early fall of that year, I struggled to swim more than just a minute or two.

 Over the previous two or three years, I had developed what I since have learned is “drop foot”.
 When I walked, my feet slapped on the floor.
 My toes would catch as my right foot would drag, and I began tripping frequently.
 This led to periodic falls, especially when walking on uneven ground.
 While playing a round of golf in the summer of 2009, I fell walking down a steep trail, tearing the cartilage in my left knee that required orthoscopic surgery.